The specific questions that AusIndustry will be expecting you to answer with documentary evidence are:

 The analysis of your experimental results and how you derived your conclusions from these results is paramount.
 Raw results are typically meaningless without some context, which AusIndustry will not have.
 The experiment’s conclusion is important, but you must also document how those conclusions were derived from the results.

 These conclusions must be expressed in terms of the hypothesis that informed the experiment – was the hypothesis supported or not?
-Even if the hypothesis was not supported if you generated new knowledge, then that R&D activity could still be eligible for the R&DTI.
+Even if the hypothesis was not supported if you generated new knowledge, then that R&D activity could still be eligible for the R&D Tax Incentive.
 In particular, if the knowledge gained gave rise to a new hypothesis and a new experiment that is often a good thing as it shows a work progression.

 As should be obvious, having the appropriate systems and processes in place upfront will make this task a lot easier, and will give AusIndustry good evidence that you have been systematic in your R&D.